-During 2015, the Bank sold 360,000 shares of common stock at \$6.50 per share which resulted in net proceeds of \$2,293,428, after offering costs of \$46,572.
-During 2016, the Bank declared a 5 percent common stock dividend which resulted in the issuance of 98,918 common stock shares.
+During 2017, the Bank sold 513,100 shares of common stock at \$8.00 per share which resulted in net proceeds of \$3,788,603, after offering costs of \$316,197.

 The Bank has a Director Fee Plan.
 The Plan allows for non-employee directors to elect to receive a specified percentage of fees for services on the Board of Directors in the form of shares of the Bank's common stock.
 The purchase price for these shares is the volume weighted average price of the Bank's common stock as reported on the over-the-counter market on the OTCQX Marketplace for Banks, for the calendar quarter for which a Director's compensation is payable.
-During 2016 and 2015, the Bank sold 4,864 and 2,387 shares of common stock under this Plan.
+During 2017 and 2016, the Bank sold 3,997 and 4,864 shares of common stock under this Plan.